12 Era of Bad Feelings

 Louisiana Territory in White

 Like Ronald Reagan in the 1980s, Jefferson was an enemy of government spending who rang up an unusually large debt, though we should remind ourselves when assessing presidents that, ultimately, Congress controls budgets.
 At the time, there was some grumbling here and there, but no one in their right mind suggested that the Louisiana Purchase wasn’t a smart move from the American perspective.
-It was arguably the greatest swindle of all time given the fertile soil of the central U.S. and a price tag at 4¢ ac that would come to around $1.35 in today’s money (the average acre in Texas is now ~ $4k).
-The U.S. couldn’t really afford Louisiana, even at a bargain, but it could resell any land it acquired to its own citizens; that’s why there were no national income taxes until the 20th century (tariffs were the other source of revenue).
+It was arguably the greatest swindle of all time given the fertile soil of the central U.S. and a price tag at 4¢ ac that would come to around $1.12 in today’s money (the average acre in Texas is now ~ $4.6k).
+The U.S. couldn’t really afford Louisiana, even at a bargain, but it could resell any land it acquired to its own citizens, relying on settler colonialism to clear the indigenous population.
+That’s why there were no national income taxes until the 20th century.
+Tariffs were the other source of revenue along with bond sales, but bonds are ultimately debits not credits.
 During a big centennial celebration in St. Louis a century later to celebrate the Louisiana Purchase, Americans learned more about the now-famous Lewis & Clark Army exploration of Louisiana and the Oregon Country beyond.
 This color-coded map of connected U.S. river basins illustrates why Jefferson saw New Orleans as a key port for so much future commerce, and why he sent Lewis and Clark to learn more about western water routes:

 Lewis & Clark Expedition